SathyaBhat/sathyasays.com/content/posts/2013-02-25-reviving-my-dead-windows-8-install-with-no-bootable-usbdvd-and-linux-mint-cr48.md

 Yep, the Cr48 turned to be my savior.
 So, the Cr48 comes with ChromeOS.
 With the developer switch turned on, however, you get to do things.
 Like get access to a real shell. or install a distro like Ubuntu.
 I didn't want to install Ubuntu on it, so I tried to gain access shell.

 Booting into Cr48 after enabling the developer mode, I found that hitting Ctrl+Alt+T brought up a shell.
 Within Chrome, as a tab(!).
 However, this was the crosh shell,which is limited.
-I found out that typing in &#8220;shell&#8221; gives you access to bash & full range of *nix utilities.
+I found out that typing in "shell" gives you access to bash & full range of *nix utilities.
 So with that, I first grabbed Linux Mint iso using wget.
 With the ISO downloaded, I made the USB bootable using dd.

 dd if=/path/to/mint.iso of=/dev/sdb